mideyy7/Formula-One-Telemetry-Simulator/README.md

 - Tire management experts (0.95): Pit at ~90% wear
 - Rookies (0.58): Pit at ~70% wear (more cautious)
 - Risk-takers: Pit slightly earlier, conservative drivers later

+### Optimal Strategy Analysis (how it works)
+When enabled at startup, the program can compute an “optimal” pit lap for a subset of drivers and feed those pit laps into the live telemetry generator.

+- **Candidate laps**: `StrategyAnalyzer::PIT_LAPS_TO_TEST` defines a small set of laps to evaluate (e.g. 12, 15, 18, ...).
+- **Parallel evaluation**: For a given driver, the analyzer launches multiple simulations concurrently using `std::async(std::launch::async, ...)` and collects results with `std::future<float>`.
+- **Selection**: The lap with the lowest simulated finish time is chosen and applied to the live race as a single planned pit stop for that driver.

 ## Future Enhancements